 Leading off over the two days will be a national assessment from invited international guest speakers, key government representatives and the intelligence and policing agency representatives with their perspectives of the current threats, the extent and risk associated with the specific threats from espionage, foreign interference and terrorism as well as contributions from leading academics.

 Day 1 - Wednesday 8 May

 The Threat from Espionage

 Exploring the rise in the espionage threat to Australia’s national security and our national response — First Assistant Director-General, Australian Security Intelligence Organisation (ASIO)

-Integrity and the Foreign Interference Transparency Scheme — Lucinda Atkinson, Assistant Secretary, Attorney-General’s Department
+Integrity and the Foreign Influence Transparency Scheme — Lucinda Atkinson, Assistant Secretary, Attorney-General’s Department

 Opening key presentations will examine the Espionage Act, the impact on the prevention of espionage, its implications for law enforcement and the responsibilities of holders of national security information to protect it from espionage.